Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Real Data Analysis

-Next, we turn our attention to the analysis of data from the BCDDP study using a maximal model that includes $\vec{X}$ and the additional covariates, MD and NBIOPS.
-Comparison of the parameter estimates associated with $\vec{X}$ across the maximal and reduced model within the BCDDP study indicates major differences in the estimates of the coefficients associated with weight.
+Next, we turn our attention to the analysis of data from the BCDDP study using a maximal model that includes $X$ and the additional covariates, mammographic density and number of previous breast biopsy.
+Comparison of the parameter estimates associated with $X$ across the maximal and reduced model within the BCDDP study indicates major differences in the estimates of the coefficients associated with weight.
 In the maximal model, higher weight is found to be be much more strongly associated with increased risk of breast cancer.
-The ``unmasking" of the effect of weight in the maximal model is intuitive given that body weight and mammographic density is known to have strong negative correlation.
-Although not as dramatic, there are some differences in effects of AGEMEN and AFB between the maximal and reduced models, also possibly because of modest correlation of these factors with MD and NBIOPS.
-The effect of FH, however, is almost identical across the two models.
+The unmasking of the effect of weight in the maximal model is intuitive given that body weight and mammographic density is known to have strong negative correlation.
+Although not as dramatic, there are some differences in effects of age at menarchy and age at first birth between the maximal and reduced models, also possibly because of modest correlation of these factors with mammographic density and number of previous breast biopsy.
+The effect of family history, however, is almost identical across the two models.

-Finally, we used the GMeta method to combine estimates of the parameters of the maximal model from the BCDDP study and those from the reduced models from the eight BPC3 cohorts.
-We assumed an underlying ``maximal" model of interest across the 9 studies in the form
+Finally, we used the GENMETA method to combine estimates of the parameters of the maximal model from the BCDDP study and those from the reduced models from the eight BPC3 cohorts.
+We assumed an underlying maximal model of interest across the 9 studies in the form